|

 the type or class of vehicle being referred to on the sign.
 Some

-of the symbols are inclusive in that they encompass several lesser
+of the symbols are hierarchical in that they encompass other

 Description |